AdobeDocs/experience-manager-cloud-service.en/help/edge/using.md

    * Content remains stored in AEM.
    * AEM renders semantic HTML that is needed for ingestion.
    * Content is published to Edge Delivery Services.
-1. [Edge Delivery Services](https://www.aem.live/home) ensures a 100% Lighthouse score.
+1. [Edge Delivery Services](https://www.aem.live/home) ensure a 100% Lighthouse score.

 ## Authoring {#authoring-edge}